In 2018, the Andrews government plans to make changes to Victorian rental laws – how will they affect you as a landlord?

 If you’re a landlord, talk about changes may have you a little on edge.

-To help bring some peace of mind – let’s look at the main changes and how they could affect you.
+To help bring some peace of mind – let’s look at the main changes to the Victorian rental laws and how they could affect you.

 Longer, better security for renters